kaascevich/kaascevich.github.io/src/content/posts/macbookair61-part-1/index.md

 I found this to be rather puzzling.
 After a whole bunch of internet-ing, though, the problem turned out to be rather simple: the official NixOS ISOs don't include the `broadcom-sta` driver, which is the only one that supports the BCM4360 Wi-Fi card in my particular MacBook.
-The reason for this omission?
+The reason for this curious omission? _drumroll please 🥁_ Licensing drama.
-Licensing.

-Who would've guessed.
+Well, who would've guessed.

 At least it's a relatively simple fix.
 I created a file called `iso.nix` and pasted in something like this: